Frequently Asked Questions

 Will an Attorney prepare my trust?

 Absolutely.
-The Attorney’s at Burch, Haddock & Roll are experienced in estate planning.
+The attorneys at BHR Law Group are experienced in estate planning.
 They will confer with you to discuss your estate planning objectives and will prepare the documents that include your trust, a pour-over will, durable power of attorney for financial and advanced health care directives.